Portrait by Gabriel Garcia Marengo.

-Adrian Kosmaczewski is a writer, a software developer and a trainer.
-He is a published author, and has worked as a professional software developer since 1996.
+Adrian Kosmaczewski is a software expert with over 25 years of experience.
+He is a published author, trainer, and speaker.
+He has written many books about software development and has shipped cloud, mobile, and desktop apps since 1996.
 Adrian holds a Master in Information Technology from the University of Liverpool.
-Together with Graham Lee, he is the creator of De Programmatica Ipsum.

 When not coding or teaching, Adrian likes to spend time with his wife Claudia, his cat Max and his Olivetti Lettera 22 typewriter.

-"Being A Developer After 40" – received more than half a million views and has been shared over six thousand times on social media, and has been translated to Russian, Hungarian, Czech, Portuguese, Persian, Vietnamese, and Romanian.
+"Being A Developer After 40" – received more than half a million views and made the front page of Hacker News.
+It has been shared over six thousand times on social media, was reprinted in Hacker Bits, and has been translated by volunteers to Russian, Hungarian, Czech, Portuguese, Persian, Vietnamese, and Romanian.

 Adrian has worked as a professional software developer since 1997.